-Outdoor fun in the Adirondacks this fall
+What to do in the Adirondacks this fall, from steamboat rides on Lake George to hikes - amNewYork

 Walk among the trees at the Wild Center

-Tupper Lake’s Wild Center (closes for the fall season Oct.
-29, admission $20/adults, $18/seniors, $14/ages 5-17, FREE ages 4 and under; 45 Museum Drive, Tupper Lake, 518-359-7800, wildcenter.org) is full of nature education and activities, but the attraction that’s unmissable is its Wild Walk.
+Tupper Lake’s Wild Center (closes for the fall season at the end of October, admission $20/adults, $18/seniors, $14/ages 5-17, FREE ages 4 and under; 45 Museum Drive, Tupper Lake, 518-359-7800, wildcenter.org) is full of nature education and activities, but the attraction that’s unmissable is its Wild Walk.
 The elevated bridges take visitors to the treetops of the Adirondack forest where they can get a bird’s-eye view from a giant nest or climb inside a gigantic netted spider web.
 There’s also a swinging bridge leading to a “Swiss Family Robinson”-style treehouse and a giant model of a hollowed out tree trunk.
 New this year is the iForest exhibit, an immersive sound installation at ground level; visitors walk along a wooded path while British composer Pete M. Wyer’s composition is broadcast via hidden speakers.

 Take a steamboat ride on Lake George

 A great way to see fall foliage is from a boat.
-The majestic Lake George is surrounded by trees, and the Lake George Steamboat Company — which is celebrating its bicentennial — does weekend cruises aboard its Minne-Ha-Ha paddlewheel steamboat (fall season through Oct.
-22, one-hour cruise $16/adults, $7.50/ages 3-11; 57 Beach Road, Lake George, 518-668-5777, lakegeorgesteamboat.com).
+The majestic Lake George is surrounded by trees, and the Lake George Steamboat Company — which is celebrating its bicentennial — does weekend cruises aboard its Minne-Ha-Ha paddlewheel steamboat (fall season through late October, one-hour cruise $16/adults, $7.50/ages 3-11; 57 Beach Road, Lake George, 518-668-5777, lakegeorgesteamboat.com).

 Ride a gondola up Whiteface Mountain

-The eight-passenger Cloudsplitter Gondola carries visitors to the top of Little Whiteface in 15 minutes (fall season through Oct.
-9, $22/adults and teens, $15/juniors and seniors, FREE 6 and under; 5021 Route 86, Wilmington, 518-946-2223, whiteface.com).
+The eight-passenger Cloudsplitter Gondola carries visitors to the top of Little Whiteface in 15 minutes (fall season through the second week in October, $22/adults and teens, $15/juniors and seniors, FREE 6 and under; 5021 Route 86, Wilmington, 518-946-2223, whiteface.com).
 On the ride, guests soar over streams, steep rock faces and colorful forests and take in views of Lake Placid and its namesake village.
 At the top, an observation deck and picnic area await.

 Hike to a fire tower